siriusctrl/UniPublic/CS/week10.md

   - Popular in mobile phones (ARM CPUs)
 - Drawback
   - Needs more operations, because each is simpler
-    - More and faster RAM needed since we need to use more simpler instruction to achieve the goal, therefore, more things need to be stored.
+    - More and faster RAM needed, more things need to be stored.
     - Deeper pipeline (refer to the tutorial question)
       - More likely to be interrupted
       - More likely to suffer from wrong branch prediction